vmaudgalya/medical/README.md

 # medical
 Medical application enabling doctors to empower the public with unbiased information.
-Built with Angular, React, Node and Firebase.
+Built with Angular, React, and Node.